MikkelSchubert/paleomix/docs/yaml.rst

         Option1: /path/to/file.fastq
         Option2: no

-Note that the two mappings belonging to the 'Option' mapping are both indented the same number of spaces, which is what allows the program to figure out which values belong to what label.
+Note that the two mappings belonging to the `Option` mapping are both indented the same number of spaces, which is what allows the program to figure out which values belong to what label.
 It is therefore important to keep indentation consistent.

 Lists of values
 ---------------